imagineon/TextbookRSA/README.md

 let keys = RSA.Keys.small(maxPrime: 100)
 ```

-## Installing
+## <a name="installing"></a> Installing

-Besides the obvious possibility of cloning the repository manually and using/modifying the source files as you wish, we also support installation via CocoaPods.
+Besides the obvious possibility of cloning the repository manually and using/modifying the source files as you wish, we also support installation via CocoaPods and the Swift Package Manager.

+### <a name="cocoapods"></a> CocoaPods

-To install using CocoaPods, add the line
+To install TextbookRSA as a pod, add the line

 ```ruby
 pod 'TextbookRSA', '~> 0.0.1'